Soviet famine of 1946–1947: Background

 The Soviet famine was the third and final of the major Soviet famines which occurred between the 1920s and the 1940s.

 This "triune famine" resulted in millions of casualties by starvation, and it also left lasting cultural and economic scars on the affected regions.
 Michael Ellman counts the time which spanned the years from 1941 to 1945, during World War II, as its own famine, which would make the famine of 1946–1947 the fourth rather than the third major famine.
-The second major famine, which mainly lasted from 1932 to 1933, has attracted considerable attention.
-Sometimes called the Holodomor or the "terror famine," the proceedings of this famine which occurred in the Ukrainian SSR were recognized as a genocide by the government of Ukraine in 2006, and since then, they have been recognized as a genocide by the governments of several other countries.
-The Soviet state had received considerable international aid during the Russian famine of 1921–1922 in form of the American Relief Administration (ARA) and other organizations.
-While the Soviet Union had accepted this help in July 1921, it had not requested or accepted any large scale assistance in 1932–1933, and would again fail to request foreign assistance in 1946–1947.
+The second major famine, which mainly lasted from 1930 to 1933, has attracted considerable attention.
+Sometimes called the Holodomor or the "terror famine," the proceedings of this famine which occurred across most of the Soviet Union, most notably in the Ukrainian SSR were recognized as a genocide by the government of Ukraine in 2006, and since then, they have been recognized as a genocide by the governments of several other countries.
+The Soviet state had received considerable international aid during the Russian famine of 1921–1922 from the American Relief Administration (ARA) and other organizations.
+While the Soviet Union had accepted this help in July 1921, it did not request or accept any large scale assistance in 1932–1933, and would again fail to request foreign assistance in 1946–1947.

-While each famine had elements which made it unique, all three of them were partially aggravated by the ideologically-driven government policy of the Lenin and Stalin governments, such as grain requisitioning, red trains, or forced economic collectivization.
+While each famine had elements which made it unique, all three of them were partially aggravated by the ideologically driven government policy of the Lenin and Stalin governments, such as grain requisitioning, red trains, or forced economic collectivization.

 Several main reasons for the famine of 1946–1947 have been identified by historians: The devastation caused by World War II, the 1946 drought, the lack of autonomy of the Soviet peasantry, and the Soviet government's inability to implement effective policies to counteract the starvation and the famine.